Candidate Review Process

 All patients who are not deemed urgent shall not be listed with UNOS until the review is completed by the OSOTC.
 Urgent patients are defined as follows:

-- Heart: status 1A or an occasional unstable 1B as deemed appropriate by the Medical Director
+- Heart: status 1, 2 or deemed appropriate by the Medical Director

 - Liver: status 1 or a MELD/PELD score of equal to or greater than 22